Can The Automation of Cars Do Away With Dealerships?

 Nonetheless, I can see those car manufacturers like Toyota may not want to join the Lyft game because of additional costs.
 Perhaps, car manufacturers rather manufacture cars only and let the costs of the logistic of delivering cars to the user through car services such as Lyft and Uber.
 Then I'm still wondering how the dealerships would fare, right?

 I can see those car manufacturers would prefer to deal directly with car services such as Lyft and Uber and let go of their dealerships entirely in a world of driverless cars!
 The dealerships would become rather redundant unless the car manufacturers prefer to allow the dealerships to become a car service like Lyft and Uber.
 But we have to ask who got more experience in delivering a car to a user in a taxi manner?
 Of course, the answer would be Lyft and Uber and not the dealerships!

-In summary, I think if we’re heading in the direction of all cars to be driverless, then I can see the fading out of car dealerships in favor of Lyft and Uber.
-Of course, I could be wrong and the car manufacturers like Toyota decides to join the Lyft/Uber game and turn their dealerships into Lyft/Uber service.
-Nonetheless, I still can’t see car dealerships to be around when driverless cars become proliferated.
-I see car making companies may rely on Lyft/Uber sort of service or just jump into the game themselves delivering cars through an app and not relying on a costly dealership.
+In summary, I think if we're heading in the direction of all cars being driverless, then I can see the fading out of car dealerships in favor of Lyft and Uber.
+Of course, I could be wrong and car manufacturers like Toyota decide to join the Lyft/Uber game and turn their dealerships into Lyft/Uber services.
+Nonetheless, I still can't see car dealerships being around when driverless cars become proliferated.
+I see car-making companies may rely on Lyft/Uber sort of service or just jump into the game themselves delivering cars through an app and not relying on a costly dealership.